warmcat/libwebsockets/READMEs/README.coding.md

 then it marks itself with that information and detaches any queued clients to make their own individual connections as a fallback.

+Lws can also intelligently combine multiple ongoing client connections to the same host and port into a single http/2 connection with multiple streams if the server supports it.

+Unlike http/1 pipelining, with http/2 the client connections all occur simultaneously using h2 stream multiplexing inside the one tcp + tls connection.

+You can turn off the h2 client support either by not building lws with `-DLWS_WITH_HTTP2=1` or giving the `LCCSCF_NOT_H2` flag in the client connection info struct `ssl_connection` member.

 @section vhosts Using lws vhosts

 If you set LWS_SERVER_OPTION_EXPLICIT_VHOSTS options flag when you create